Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (0.72) in the period of the last 5 years, the excess return divided by the downside deviation of of iShares Virtual Work and Life Multisector ETF is smaller, thus worse.
+• Compared with the benchmark SPY (0.89) in the period of the last 5 years, the downside risk / excess return profile of of iShares Virtual Work and Life Multisector ETF is smaller, thus worse.

 Ulcer:

-• Looking at the Ulcer Index of in the last 5 years of iShares Virtual Work and Life Multisector ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (9.33 )
+• Looking at the Downside risk index of in the last 5 years of iShares Virtual Work and Life Multisector ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (9.32 )

-• Compared with SPY (10 ) in the period of the last 3 years, the Ulcer Index of 45 is higher, thus worse.
+• During the last 3 years, the Ulcer Index is 45 , which is higher, thus worse than the value of 10 from the benchmark.

 MaxDD: